rak3rman/mark4/nuxt/content/index.md

 Making an impact is part of my DNA, especially with personal projects.
-I've given [3 distinct guest lectures at UIC and 1 lecture internally at SpaceX](/publications) about [Exploding Chickens](https://chickens.rakerman.com) — a popular web-based card game I built with my friends during COVID-19 (with over 1,500 games played!).
+I've given [3 distinct guest lectures at UIC and 1 lecture internally at SpaceX](/publications) about [Exploding Chickens](https://chickens.rakerman.com) — a popular web-based card game I built with my friends during COVID-19 (with over 1,500 games played).
 We dove deep into project management, design patterns, test coverage, browser architecture, and software engineering basics.

 Exploding Chickens fanned the flames (literally) and acted as a springboard for both my professional skills and future projects.
-I now lead [Radical Platforms](https://radicalplatforms.org), a small group of highly motivated software engineers, project managers, and creatives developing Radial — a new form of athletic events operations software.
-We are working to release the first product (of three) in early 2025.
+I now lead [Radical Platforms](https://radicalplatforms.org), a small group of highly motivated software engineers, project managers, and creatives developing incredible software products.

-In my spare time, I love to build things with my hands (woodworking, small electronics), volunteer in the community (UIC Cities Project, Stanford's Code in Place), and compete in endurance multisport events.
-In 2022, I finished [214th](https://www.athlinks.com/event/30585/results/Event/1019369/Course/2251422/Bib/3435) out of 2,456 in the Chicago Triathlon, Olympic distance — my first multisport race.
+In my spare time, I love to build things with my hands (woodworking, small electronics), volunteer in the community (Stanford's Code in Place, UIC Cities Project), and compete in endurance multisport events.

 ::